CUNY-CL/winter-camp/README.md

 #### Deconstructing case.py

-One aspect of the training phrase of this experiment involves tagging the casefolded tokens in `train.tok` by their case.
+One aspect of the training phrase involves tagging the casefolded tokens in `train.tok` by their case.
 For example, the following sequence of tokens, 'He ate a prune wafer.', would be tagged like so:

 ```
     He  TokenCase.TITLE